sridenour/SRCameraView/README.markdown

 SRCameraView
 ============

-Written for the iOS 8.0 SDK, but *should* be able to be deployed as far back as iOS 7.1.
+Written for the iOS 8.0 SDK, but supports deployment to iOS 7.1.
 There is no explicit support for iOS 6 or earlier, but it may work.

 How To Install
 --------------